 In most cases this will simply mean that the order has been split into 2 or more shipments.
 This will either be because they are coming from a different courier or the delivery times on the individual products aren't the same.
 If you still feel something is wrong please call on 01375 390149 asking for Maddie or Beth.

-Yes, although we recommend that you contact us first to confirm availability of the parts you require.
+Yes you can collect from our Warehouse, although we recommend that you contact us first to confirm availability of the parts you require.